 Educational Discounts for Pro Software Sound Production Plugin’s

--Fall 2017: Our next course will be held Tuesday and Thursday evenings, beginning September 5th 2017, 2017.
-Applications are due by Sunday, August 13th, however we may accept applications after the deadline if any spots go unconfirmed and are released.
+–Spring 2018: Our next course will be held Tuesday and Thursday evenings, beginning March 13th.
+Applications are due by Sunday, February 18th.

 Previous audio training is not required, however an introductory-level understanding of audio fundamentals is very helpful.
 Experience playing musical instruments and/or music theory are essential building blocks for this program.
 Our advice for individuals without any musical background as of yet is to start now, and gain at least one year of dedicated daily practice and then consider applying.
 Piano is a great foundational instrument.
 Experiment with composition, play music with other people and most of all have fun!

 As an independent arts academy, we do not require academic test scores to apply, however, we do consider a host of other factors including grades from a recent transcript.
 In addition to our courses being very advanced, fast paced and setting the bar for technical education, SRA students must maintain and graduate with a 3.2 or higher GPA in order to earn the course certificate, so we are seeking the brightest students who are driven and serious about learning.
 We also require a passion for music and creativity, a sincere desire to be of service in this industry, being a team player, responsibility, dedication, a great attitude and a readiness for success.